 All teams use the same QA/QC program which consists of a combination of in-house and international standards.
 All standards used are certified reference materials having been analyzed by round-robin at various external accredited laboratories.
 Blank samples are also used, as well as repeat duplicate samples completed internally by the laboratory.
 Pulp duplicates are also sent to umpire laboratories for external verification.
-The number of QAQC samples per batch depends on the number of samples in each batch, see Table 8 for the standard workflow.
+The number of QAQC samples per batch depends on the number of samples in each batch, see Table 7 for the standard workflow.
 Actual insertion rates vary but in general correspond well to this standard workflow.

-No. of Primary Samples QA/QC Samples Used Blank Frequency Standard Frequency Check Assay Frequency Core Duplicate Frequency 1 blank + 1 standard 5% 5% 0% 0% 16 - 50 1 blank + 2 standard + 1 pulp duplicate 2% 2% 2% 0% 2 blanks + 2 standards + 1 pulp duplicate 2.5% 2.5% 1% 0% 10 100 3 blanks + 3 standards + 1 pulp duplicate 3% 3% 1% 0% r r r 3 blanks + 3 standards + 1 pulp duplicate + 1 core duplicate 3% 3% 1% 1%
+No. of Primary QA/QC Samples Blank Standard Check Assay Core Duplicate Samples Used Frequency Frequency Frequency Frequency < 15 1 blank + 1 standard 5% 5% 0% 0% 16 - 50 1 blank + 2 standard + 1 pulp duplicate 2% 2% 2% 0% 51 - 75 2 blanks + 2 standards + 1 pulp duplicate 2.5% 2.5% 1% 0% 76 - 100 3 blanks + 3 standards + 1 pulp duplicate 3% 3% 1% 0% 1 3 blanks + 3 standards + 1 pulp duplicate + 1 core duplicate 3% 3% 1% 1%

-Table 8: The insertion ratio of QAQC samples per sample batch.
+Table 7: The insertion ratio of QAQC samples per sample batch.